rahmanalif/rahmanalif/README.md

 # Hi there, I'm Mahmudur Rahman 👋

 Welcome to my GitHub!
-I'm a passionate **indie game developer** and **full-stack software developer** specializing in creating engaging games and scalable web applications.
-With expertise in Unity game development and modern web technologies, I bring creative ideas to life through clean code and thoughtful design.
+I'm a **full-stack software developer** specializing in building scalable web applications with modern JavaScript technologies.
+I create robust backend APIs and intuitive frontend experiences using React, Node.js, Express, and MongoDB.
+In my spare time, I explore game development with Unity as a creative outlet.

 🎯 **Currently**: Open to freelance opportunities, full-time positions, and always learning new technologies
-💼 **Looking for**: Game development roles, full-stack positions, and exciting collaborations
+💼 **Looking for**: Full-stack developer roles, backend positions, and exciting web projects
+🎮 **Side Passion**: Building mobile games with Unity as a hobby
-📧 **Contact**: [Your Email] | Available for remote and contract work
+📧 **Contact**: rahman.alif.007@gmail.com | Available for remote and contract work

 ---